danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 :   *Figure 4.7: Facebook's custom gender field as of February 2020*

 ### Metrics of likes
 The use of a single like button provides a good example of how our feelings are captured.
 The aptly named company "Happy or Not" who produce push button technology and analytics software — the kind found in supermarkets for instance, with happy or sad faces — also provide feedback technologies for the workplace, as indicated by their strapline: "Creating happiness in every business, worldwide".[^Leslie] The six emoticons Facebook launched in 2016, including "Like," "Love," "Haha," "Wow," "Sad" and "Angry," mark our standardized experience of work and play more precisely.
-All clicks are "categorized" into emotional metrics, displayed publicly on the web, and used for algorithmic calculation to prioritize feeds to users.
+All clicks are "categorized" into emotional %metrics%, displayed publicly on the web, and used for algorithmic calculation to prioritize feeds to users.
 It is fairly clear how the clicks serve the interests of platform owners foremost, and, as if to prove the point, Facebook, and Instagram have tested the idea of hiding the metrics on posts in order to shift attention to what they prefer to call "connecting people"[^Hide] — as if to prove their interests to be altruistic.

 This practice of quantification is something the artist Benjamin Grosser has parodied in his *Demetricator* series,[^Grosser] first published in 2012, which makes all the numbers associated with the metadata disappear.
 The associated "value" of numbers associated with notifications, replies, favorites, and feeds, have all been nullified.
 Or rather, it becomes clear that the clicking produces value and the proof of this is conspicuous by its absence.